joecity/jekyll-now/_posts/2015-01-22-estimation-abuse.md

 ### Help the Product Owner prioritise

-The Product Owner is the one who is in charge of writing User Stories and then prioritising them for the team.
+The Product Owner is the one who is ultimately in charge of the backlog of User Stories, and prioritising them for the team.
 Knowing about the size of a User Story will help the Product Owner with this task; the smaller, yet higher value User Stories should rise to the top.
 Everyone wants a Ferarri - until they see the price tag.
 Then they settle for Grandma's old moped instead.

 ### Help the team to Inspect and Adapt...